 For more information, see State of Ohio guidelines: http://www.sos.state.oh.us/sos/upload/publications/busserv/nonprofit.pdf

 As required by Ohio corporate law, each organization must have bylaws or a code of regulations governing the conduct of the affairs and management of property of the corporation.
 Standard provisions include:

 See Model Bylaws for an example of community council bylaws

 The City of Cincinnati also requires a statement of the geographic area served and a clause disavowing discrimination in employment or membership based on race, sex, religion, national origin, or sexual or affectation preference.

 See City of Cincinnati neighborhood page for recognized boundaries: http://www.cincinnati-oh.gov/planning/reports-data/census-demographics/

-For all organizations receiving monies from the City of Cincinnati, all officers and employees with fiduciary responsibilities must be covered by surety insurance.
-Currently, such insurance is provided for all recognized community councils by Invest in Neighborhoods under provisions of its contract with the city for administration of the Neighborhood Support Program.
+For all organizations receiving monies from the City of Cincinnati, all officers and employees with fiduciary responsibilities must be covered by surety insurance (Directors and Officers Insurance) and General Liability.
+Currently, such insurance is provided for all recognized community councils through Invest in Neighborhoods.
+For more information go to the Insurance pages.